Neil-McK/DccDiagnostics/README.md

 ![Recommended Optocoupler Circuit](DCC-Isolator-6N137.png "Recommended Optocoupler Circuit")

+If you're using an ESP8266 or ESP32 (3.3V supply) then the top of the resistor R3 should be connected to a 3.3V pin of the microcontroller, not the 5V supply.

 The default input pin used by the sketch depends on the target used.
 For Arduino Uno and Nano, pin 8; for Mega, pin 49.
 For the ESP8266/ESP32 it's GPIO5 (D2 on the NodeMCU).